Marketing Libraries Think Tank: Fresh Start

 Shelley McKay, Hamilton Public Library

-Tamara Stojakovic, Mississauga Public Library
+Tamara Stojakovic, Mississauga Library System

 The OLA Marketing Think Tank Committee reports to the OLA Board of Directors to support initiatives on current issues and strategies related to marketing for libraries in Ontario.
 The committee works to organize a networking and education event called the “OLA Marketing Think Tank”.